 This course will focus on PLC safety systems, speed control of conveyor, safety, motion control, part placement, HMI (display), data acquisition and vision.
-The student will be required to setup each of the three systems to work hand-in hand with each other, simulating an industrial automation operation.
+The student will be required to set up each of the three systems to work hand-in hand with each other, simulating an industrial automation operation.
 Additionally, the course will cover the hardware wiring, software programming and troubleshooting of a PLC system.
 Finally, students will learn to program the PLC using structured text in replacement of the ladder logic programming.
+Note: This course is not offered this catalog year.